isomerpages/govtech-hcp/pages/digital-standards.md

 <h4>2.
 DOCUMENT_INTEGRITY </h4>
 <p>Checks the integrity of the document by digesting the content of the OA document and comparing it with the document's targetHash</p>
 <h4>3.
 DOCUMENT_STATUS</h4>
-<p>Checks that the document has been issued and that it\'s issuance status is in good standing.
+<p>Checks that the document has been issued and that it's issuance status is in good standing.
 Verify the issuance status against a record maintained externally, ie Records on a Blockchain or API endpoints.</p>
 <div>

 <hr>